MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Fairness

 ### Fairness: 2022

+- Fair Machine Learning in Healthcare: A Review. [[paper]](https://arxiv.org/abs/2206.14397)
+  - Qizhang Feng, Mengnan Du, Na Zou, Xia Hu.
+  - Key Word: Fairness; Healthcare; Survey.
+  - <details><summary>Digest</summary> Benefiting from the digitization of healthcare data and the development of computing power, machine learning methods are increasingly used in the healthcare domain.
+Fairness problems have been identified in machine learning for healthcare, resulting in an unfair allocation of limited healthcare resources or excessive health risks for certain groups.
+Therefore, addressing the fairness problems has recently attracted increasing attention from the healthcare community.
+However, the intersection of machine learning for healthcare and fairness in machine learning remains understudied.
+In this review, we build the bridge by exposing fairness problems, summarizing possible biases, sorting out mitigation methods and pointing out challenges along with opportunities for the future.

 - Transferring Fairness under Distribution Shifts via Fair Consistency Regularization. [[paper]](https://arxiv.org/abs/2206.12796)
   - Bang An, Zora Che, Mucong Ding, Furong Huang.